The Class Struggle (magazine): Establishment of the publication

 Early in 1917, leading Russian-Jewish revolutionary socialist Leon Trotsky arrived in New York.
 He was immediately drawn into a meeting on January 14, 1917 of about 20 Left Wing Socialists at the home of German-American radical Ludwig Lore.
 Also attending the gathering were several other top émigrés from the Russian empire, including feminist Alexandra Kollontay, theoretician Nikolai Bukharin, and orator V. Volodarsky.
 Joining them were Sen Katayama, an exile from Japan, engineer S.J.
-Rutgers, and leading American radicals Louis B. Boudin, Louis C. Fraina, and John D. Williams of the 1Socialist Propaganda Society1 of Boston.
+Rutgers, and leading American radicals Louis B. Boudin, Louis C. Fraina, and John D. Williams of the Socialist Propaganda Society of Boston.
 This meeting, called to discuss "a program of action for Socialists of the Left," debated whether American radicals should separate themselves from the Socialist Party of America or stay within the organization.
 While Bukharin called for a prompt split, Trotsky sought the Left Wing to remain in the party and won the debate on the question.

 The January 14 meeting formed a subcommittee to construct a definite proposal for the next session of the group.
 This committee came back with a proposal for the establishment of a bimonthly theoretical journal to further advance the views of the Zimmerwald Left in America.
 The Class Struggle would ultimately emerge as the publication envisioned by this committee established by New York City radicals.

 The Class Struggle was produced by a publishing holding company known as the Socialist Publication Society.
 Physical production of the magazine took place at the 15 Spruce Street address of the New Yorker Volkszeitung, the German-language socialist daily newspaper then edited by Ludwig Lore.